Are you playing to play, or Playing to Win?

 Crafting a strategy requires both the creativity to generate new possibilities and the rigour to test them.

-The more I learn, trial, and test, the more I’m digging Playing to Win as a strategic business tool.
 If you’re keen to learn more, this 9-minute video is a great place to start: “A Plan Is Not a Strategy” by Roger Martin, HBR.